electrickery/pd-tof/README.md

 </dl>

 <p>breakpoints and breakpoints~ are derived from ggee/envgen.
 Common code in w_breakpoints.h, struct in breakpoints~.h.
-imagebang is derived from [image] from ggee (the original) and moonlib.
+ imagebang is derived from [image] from ggee (the original) and moonlib. menubutton and pmenu are derived from [button] from ggee and [popup] from bbogart. moonlib/image and bbogart/popup are GPL licensed.

-For bugs found in this version, please report them to me.
+<p>For bugs found in this version, please report them to me.
 Thomas is not responsible for bugs introduced by me.

-Fred Jan Kraan fjkraan@xs4all.nl 2016-06-03
+<p>Fred Jan Kraan fjkraan@xs4all.nl 2016-06-15